Spinal Injuries Association

 Back Up visit the Centre every six weeks to deliver Wheelchair Skills training to people new to using a wheelchair, and the ‘Wheelchair Skills Extra’ trip into the city centre to practise the skills.

 Back Up provide many services, all led by people with SCI, including mentoring for people with SCI and their family members, residential courses, and support going back to work, school or college.
 Visit their website to find out more.

 For information on Back Up’s services within the Centre, ask your Occupational Therapist or contact Back Up’s Outreach & Support Team on:

 WheelPower is a national charity that provides opportunities for disabled people to get into sport and lead active lives.

-A Physical Activity Advisor from WheelPower, Alex Jewitt, visits on Tuesdays to speak with patients and assists with the Physiotherapy team’s sports session.
-Alex is also a former patient of the Centre and long term wheelchair user.
+A Physical Activity Advisor from WheelPower visits the Centre weekly to speak with patients and assists with the Physiotherapy team’s sports session.

-Alex provides an advisory service on sport or other physical activity, and supports the provision of sport activity for patients within the Centre.
-He also provides general information and advice on sport, physical activity, keeping active and being healthy after discharge from hospital.
-Contact Alex on:
+They provide an advisory service on sport or other physical activity and supports the provision of sport activity for patients within the Centre.

 Peer Support, Services and Activities for Inpatients at PRSCIC

 Peer support, services and activities for inpatients leaflet https://publicdocuments.sth.nhs.uk/pil4244.pdf